mayuresh82/gocast/README.md

 ```
 Multiple monitors can be defined and the healthcheck succeeds only when all the monitors pass.

 2. Custom defined apps in config.yaml.
-See the example config.yaml for syntax examples ( not supported yet)
+See the example config.yaml for syntax examples

 3. Consul based auto-discovery (see below)